teraspora/wc-veg/README.md

 - Augmented and improved content.

+- Persistence of user-uploaded images (see the section "Interesting Bugs" below in this README.)

+- As the site grows, with more entries, maybe I will create fields for planting time, harvest time, nutrient requirements, soil type etc..
+This will depend on what users want and what feels appropriate and useful to me.

+- The project is open-source so I am open tto pull requests.

 ## Technologies Used

 I developed the app on my local machine, coding in Sublime Text 3 using Emmet, and running a standard Bash terminal in Ubuntu 18.
 My default browser is Chrome 70/71 but from time to time I also check how the app appears in Firefox Developer Edition, and on tablet browsers.